angus-grant/cbpi_BrewersChronicle/README.md

 git clone https://github.com/angusgrantBC/cbpi_BrewersChronicle.git BrewersChronicle

-You will then need to restart CraftBerrPi by copying the below command into your Pi console. sudo service craftbeerpiboot restart
+You will then need to restart CraftBeerPi by copying the below command into your Pi console. sudo service craftbeerpiboot restart

 Or you can restart the entire device from within CraftBeerPi3 user-interface by selecting the System choice in the Systems menu.